DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ## Recommendations

-In general, in most cases you can create a rules with the action set to "Log" for testing purposes.
+In general, in most cases you can create rules with the action set to "Log" for testing purposes.
 This allows you to review what it matches in the [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/) and fine-tune it as needed before applying a more impactful action, such as "Block", "Managed Challenge", or even "SKIP".

+For more information, review the older article [Protecting OSI layers](/articles/protecting-osi-layers/).

 ### **WAF Managed Rules**